algorand/go-algorand-doc/tools/goal/goal_account_changeonlinestatus.md

 ### Synopsis

-Change online status for the specified account
+Change online status for the specified account.
+Set online should be 1
+		to set online, 0 to set offline.
+The broadcast transaction will be valid for a limited number of rounds. goal will provide the TXID of the transaction if successful.
+Going online requires that the given account have a valid participation key.

 ```
 goal account changeonlinestatus [flags]